sroby/f-type-c/README.md

 ### Linux

-Make sure you have the SDL2 devel package installed via your distribution's package manager, then use the Makefile to build.
+Make sure you have the SDL2 development package installed via your distribution's package manager (`libsdl2-dev` on Debian/Ubuntu), then use the Makefile to build.

 ### macOS